allthroughthenight/allthroughthenight.github.io/_posts/2021-03-01-my-interviewing-success.md

 ![]({{site.baseurl}}/assets/2021-03-01-my-interviewing-success/2020-job-search.png)

 My first position was a learning experience, but for the wrong reasons.
-When I started shopping on my own I didn't have much success, then a friend reached out and refereed me and I was able to move to a better position and company.
+When I started shopping on my own I didn't have much success, then a friend reached out, refereed me, and I was able to move to a better position and company.

 # Overall